 -to facilitate the improvement of discussion, digital literacy and online writing skills.

 -to investigate, present and discuss a specific area of technological and linguistic interest of each student.

--to allow the extension of the range of vocabulary, genre and structure of English, in particular in the area of issues and themes raised in the technology studies, together with the language used in the various digital genres.
+-to extend the range of vocabulary, genre and structure of English, in particular in the area of issues and themes raised in social networking practices, together with the language used in the various digital genres.

 Who is it for?

 You should be an ERASMUS, Study Abroad or Visiting Student student whose first language is not English.
 However, you should have an English level of at least 6.0 in IELTS, CAE (C), TOEFL IBT 91, CEF low C1 or equivalent.
 Those without a current language level score in a recognised exam can be given a placement test from the English Language Teaching Centre.
 Priority for places will be given to those students who have English as a major subject in their home institution.

 What does it involve?

 The course takes place face-to-face and is open to anyone interested in social networking practices.
 While it focuses on web-based and mobile technologies, there is an interactive approach in sessions.
 This course is paper free; laptops are provided for use within the sessions.
 Tasks are innovative and seek to develop language through a critical look at how social media are used today, and also seeks to develop your skills in researching while undertaking a language related project.

 The module can be taken in semester two.
 There will be 12 classes of 2 hours each.